 The name "ISO " is not an acronym but was derived from the Greek word "isos" meaning "equal."
 (The relation to standards is that if two objects meet the same standard, they should be equal.)
 This name eliminates any confusion that could result from the translation of the " International Organization for Standardization" into different languages, which would lead to different acronyms.

 ISO has published more than 22,000 standards and related documents.
-Here is a list of the most widely known ISO standards.
+Here is a list of the other popular standards published by ISO.

 - ISO 13485 MEDICAL DEVICES